 18. He who hides hatred with lying lips and utters slander is a fool.

-19. In a multitude of words, transgression is not lacking, but he who restrains his lips is prudent.
+19. In a multitude of words, transgression is not lacking, but he who restrains his lips is wise.

 20. The tongue of a righteous man is like choice silver; the heart of wicked men is of little worth.